Yunight/react-finance/README.md

 # Technical Challenge: React Finance Dashboard

-This project is built using React, Vite, TypeScript, and Redux.
+This project is built using React, Vite, TypeScript, Redux and DaisyUI.

 ## Getting Started